lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## UDP Checksum field {#UDPchecksum}

-The UDP checksum operation is mandatory with IPv6 [RFC8200] for most packets but [RFC8200] recognizes that there are exceptions to that default behavior.
+The UDP checksum operation is mandatory with IPv6 for most packets but there are exceptions [RFC8200].

 For instance, protocols that use UDP as a tunnel encapsulation may enable zero-checksum mode for a specific port (or set of ports) for sending and/or receiving.
-[RFC8200] also stipulates that any node implementing zero-checksum mode must follow the requirements specified in "Applicability Statement for the Use of IPv6 UDP Datagrams with Zero Checksums" [RFC6936].
+[RFC8200] requires any node implementing zero-checksum mode to follow the requirements specified in "Applicability Statement for the Use of IPv6 UDP Datagrams with Zero Checksums" [RFC6936].

-6LoWPAN Header Compression [RFC6282] also authorizes to send UDP datagram that are deprived of the checksum protection when an upper layer guarantees the integrity of the UDP payload and pseudo-header all the way between the compressor that elides the UDP checksum and the decompressor that computes it again.
-A specific example of this is when a Message Integrity Check (MIC) protects the compressed message all along that path with a strength that is identical or better to the UDP checksum.
+6LoWPAN Header Compression [RFC6282] also specifies that a UDP datagram can be sent without a checksum when an upper layer guarantees the integrity of the UDP payload and pseudo-header. all the way between the compressor that elides the UDP checksum and the decompressor that computes it again.
+A specific example of this is when a Message Integrity Check (MIC) protects the compressed message between the compressor that elides the UDP checksum and the decompressor that computes it, with a strength that is identical or better to the UDP checksum.

-In a similar fashion, this specification allows a SCHC compressor to elide the UDP checks when another layer guarantees an identical or better integrity protection for the UDP payload and the pseudo-header.
+Similarly, a SCHC compressor MAY elide the UDP checksum when another layer guarantees at least equal integrity protection for the UDP payload and the pseudo-header.
 In this case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-checksum".

 In particular, when SCHC fragmentation is used, a fragmentation MIC